dortania/OpenCore-Install-Guide/post-install/security.md

 ## FileVault

-FileVault is macOS's builtin drive encyption, and with OpenCore support for it has been drastcally improved compared to the legacy Clover drivers.
+FileVault is macOS's builtin drive encryption, and with OpenCore support for it has been drastically improved compared to the legacy Clover drivers.

 To start, you'll need the following .efi drivers: